tranhoainam941991/cctest/README.md

 *Administrators*: Want to be able to describe what one of their composite products is made of using other existing products in the system.

+*Administrators*: Want to be able to list all the Composite Products that exist in the system.

 **Context**

 Users of the system may stock products that are actually just a composite of